 Voodoo Lab Dingbat with Pedal Power 2 PLUS

-This is a good combo if you want a power supply as well as a board, as it includes a Voodoo Lab Pedal Power 2 PLUS power supply with it, which can supply eight effect pedals.
+This is a good combo if you want a power supply and board, as it includes a Voodoo Lab Pedal Power 2 PLUS power supply, which can supply eight effect pedals.

 The handy voltage doubler cables even allow the power unit to supply 18V or 24V pedals and there’s room for mounting an additional supply unit below the pedalboard, for extra power if needed (giving you a total of 16 pedals).